-The Kitchener-Waterloo region is rich in examples of cross-sectoral partnerships and initiatives involving settlement organizations, SAHs, sponsors, and community members in support of PSR.
-The Waterloo Region Immigration Partnership is one such example of a successful collaboration which is promoting not just the integration of supports for PSR but all newcomers to the region.
+The Kitchener-Waterloo region is rich in examples of cross-sectoral partnerships and initiatives involving settlement organizations, SAHs, sponsors, and community members in support of all newcomers.
+The Waterloo Region Immigration Partnership is one such example of a successful collaboration.
 Like many LIPs across Canada, The Waterloo Region Immigration Partnership is a community collaboration that involves SAHs, business groups, social service agencies, ethnocultural groups, government representatives and settlement organizations who meet often to share information and discuss topics of common interest.
-Collaborating on sharing information, programming, and advocacy on issues such as health, housing, language learning and more, the partnership is actively engaged with all levels of the community in promoting opportunities for newcomers.
-(Immigration Partnership, 2018)
+Collaborating on sharing information, programming, and advocacy on issues such as health, housing, language learning and more, the partnership is actively engaged with all levels of the community in promoting opportunities for newcomers (Immigration Partnership, 2018).

-In regards to specific PSR initiatives, the Immigration Partnership has conducted forums and events for Syrian refugees in the area, raised money on behalf of sponsors and PSR to fill gaps in service delivery and other supports, educate service providers on how to support refugees, among other activities.
+In regards to specific PSR initiatives, the Immigration Partnership has conducted forums and events for Syrian refugees in the area, raised money on behalf of sponsors and newcomers to fill gaps in service delivery and other supports, educate service providers on how to support refugees, among other activities.
 As an example, they hosted an event entitled "Three Lanes on the Refugee Highway" as a way to bring together agencies working with PSR, GARs, and refugee claimants as a forum of information-sharing across different sectors.
-This case study demonstrates how collaboration can benefit all newcomers, not just PSR, and how an allsector approach means that gaps can be identified and responded to collectively.
+This case study demonstrates how collaboration can benefit all newcomers, not just PSR, and how an all-sector approach means that gaps can be identified and responded to collectively.